-Ow.
-Right, probably should have taken more breaks instead of spending the entire day in a full crouch.
-But I wanted these floors done so I can focus on getting the drywall up, and no one has ever described me as a patient person.
+My lower back begins to twinge uncomfortably as I straighten from my crouch.
+I probably should have taken more breaks instead of spending the entire day doubled over like a pretzel, but I wanted these floors done so I can focus on getting the drywall up, and no one has ever described me as a patient person.

 I take the final step out of the sitting room, and pace just across the hall to what is basically another sitting room but what I plan to use as the dining room.
-It’s where I started at five a.m. this morning, and the floors are just about dry.
+It’s where I started at five a.m. this morning, and the floors are well on their way to drying.
 The windows in here face south, and now that it’s later in the day, a ton of natural light is shining in.

 I pull my cell phone out of my back pocket, ignore the Twitter notifications, and swipe left to pull up my camera.
 I try several different angles before I finally find the right shot.
 I’m not a big fan of filters, but I do make use of my phone’s photo editing tool to darken the image enough that I can really see all the detail in the grain.
 I attach the finished picture to a group text with my parents, then hit send.

 I can already guess their responses.
 Dad will be effusively proud.
 Mom will absolutely love it.
-My eye for details comes from her.
-Whenever dad was in a fix about paint choice or finishing touches, he’d ask Mom, the Jo to his Chip, and she’d have the perfect solution.
+My eye for detail comes from her.
+Whenever dad was in a fix about paint choice or finishing touches, he’d ask Mom, and she’d always have the perfect solution.

 My phone dings almost immediately.

 I LOVE IT.
 I bet it looks even better in person.
 When can I come out to see it???

 Mom.
 She’s starting to get pushy about visiting.
 Even though she promised she’d try to respect my wishes and give me the alone time I felt I needed when I left.
 I’ve never really been great at saying no to her, even less so since Zach died, and I’m torn between being annoyed and feeling guilty.